-Blog / Learn & Help / Lenses Some S-35 zooms already cover FF (you just didn’t know this!)
+Blog / Resources / Lenses Some S-35 zooms already cover FF (you just didn’t know this!)
 Lenses This is an extremely brief article to help to explain a lesser-known but extremely valuable tip.
 In summary, film zooms designed to cover S-35 sensors, will also cover Full Frame as well IF used with a 1.5x extender and this is built into several zoom lenses already, such as the Canon Cabrio zooms.
 In English, this means that you can use Full Frame cameras with existing PL zooms without needing external image expanders.
 Canon Cabrio S-35 zooms all include the built-in 1.5x extender facility, to extend the focal length by 1.5x by means of activating a 1.5x rocker knob and in doing so, cover Full Frame sensors.
 Sometimes, we need to hear things several times in order to fully appreciate how useful they are and so it is with the 1.5x lens extension function, which I realised recently not only ‘zooms-in’ by a factor of 1.5 but also necessarily increases the image size, enabling images to cover Full Frame sensors.
-The 3 x Canon Cabrio S-35 zooms below all include the built-in 1.5x extender facility, so that images can be both ‘zoomed-in’ and subsequently, also cover Full Frame simply by using the 1.5x rocker knob.
-Canon CN7x17 (17-120mm, which converts to 25.5-178.5 with 1.5x extender)Canon CN20x50 (50-1000mm, converts to 75-1500mm with built-in 1.5x extender) Canon CN10x25 (25-250mm, which converts to 37.5-375 with 1.5x extender) When used normally (without the 1.5x extender), S-35 zooms will vignette when used with a FF sensor.
+The 2 x Canon Cabrio S-35 zooms below all include the built-in 1.5x extender facility, so that images can be both ‘zoomed-in’ and subsequently, also cover Full Frame simply by using the 1.5x rocker knob.
+Canon CN20x50 (50-1000mm, converts to 75-1500mm with built-in 1.5x extender) Canon CN10x25 (25-250mm, which converts to 37.5-375 with 1.5x extender) When used normally (without the 1.5x extender), S-35 zooms will vignette when used with a FF sensor.
 When the 1.5x extension is engaged, image focal lengths increases by a factor of 1.5 and will cover FF.
 You can of course use a PL lens extender to achieve this as well.
 VMI stock 2x converters which will both double the focal length and ensure that the resulting images cover Full Frame.
 IBE 2x PL converter MTF 2x PL converter IB-E S35xVV 1.6x Expander PL Mount When using lens extenders, sensitivity will reduce The laws of optics necessarily dictate that if you enlarge an image, then the brightness of the image will also reduced, so the camera operator must be made aware that if the 1.5x extender is used, then the maximum iris of the lens reduces by 1.5x as well.
-Some examples using built-in 1.5x converter: Canon CN7 lens: 17mm/T2.95 in S-35, becomes 25.5mm/T4.4 with 1.5x extender and covers FF.Canon CN10 lens: 25-187mm/T2.95 (to T3.95 at 250 mm) in S-35, becomes 37.5-375mm/T4.4 at 37.5 – 281 mm (to T5.9 at 375 mm) with 1.5x extender and covers FF.
+Some examples using built-in 1.5x converter: Canon CN10 lens: 25-187mm/T2.95 (to T3.95 at 250 mm) in S-35, becomes 37.5-375mm/T4.4 at 37.5 – 281 mm (to T5.9 at 375 mm) with 1.5x extender and covers FF.
 Canon CN20 lens: 50-560mm/T5 (to T8.9 at 1000 mm) in S-35, becomes 50-560mm/T7.5 (to T13.35 at 1500 mm) with 1.5x extender and covers FF.
+Canon CN7 lens: 17mm/T2.95 in S-35, would become a 25.5mm/T4.4 with 1.5x extender and covers FF, though this is not built into the lens.
 Some examples using external 2x PL converter: Angenieux Optimo 15-40/T2.8 in S-35, becomes 30mm-80/T5.6 with 2x extender and covers FF.
 Angenieux Optimo 45-120/T2.8 in S-35, becomes 90mm-240/T5.6 with 2x extender and covers FF.
 Angenieux Optimo 24-290/T2.8 in S-35, becomes 580mm-240/T5.6 with 2x extender and covers FF.
 Note that external 1.5x converters are also available to achieve lesser magnification and stop loss.
 Barry Bassett, updated Feb 2023Images of rocker and lens charts are courtesy of CVP Related articles Shooting Anamorphic in Full Frame and S-35 Lenses Everyone appreciates the cinematic quality of shooting anamorphic.
 With the popularity of Full Frame, it made sense for VMI to make more options available for capturing in both anamorphic and Frame.
 This is a new article to explore these options.
 Judgement Day – VMI Publishes Lens Comparison Videos Cinematography, Lenses In a break from tradition demos, VMI invited 40 camera department professionals to come and shoot their own tests across full frame lenses from Cooke, Gecko, Tribe and Sigma on either Sony Venice or ARRI Mini LF.
 No agendas.
 No hard selling.
 Just creative people doing what they do best.
 Shooting Large DoF with InfiniProbe lenses Cinematography, Lenses @vmitv New VMI blog post: A considerable effort is given to creating a shallow depth of field (DoF) to create a more cinematographic look, however there are occasions when a large DoF is needed.
 Here’s how to achieve this.